NVlabs/DG-Net/README.md

 The code is released for academic research use only.
 For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).

 ## News
-- 1 Aug 2019: We add the support for multiple-gpu training.
-You may simply run `python train.py --config configs/latest.yaml  --gpu_ids 0,1` to check out it.
+- 08/01/2019: We add the support of multi-GPU training: `python train.py --config configs/latest.yaml  --gpu_ids 0,1`.

 ## Features
 We have supported:
-- Multiple-GPU Training (with fp32 only)
+- Multi-GPU training (fp32 only)
-- Float16 to save GPU memory based on [APEX](https://github.com/NVIDIA/apex)
+- [APEX](https://github.com/NVIDIA/apex) to save GPU memory (mixed fp16/fp32)
 - Multiple query evaluation
 - Random erasing
 - Visualize training curves